gesiscss/widd/README.md

 You are a diligent social scientist, keen to execute a rigorous quantitative analysis and always on the go to enhance the quality of your data and the validity of your results.

 Sadly, in your priority data documentation usually comes last in the form of a careless appendix, the creation-process of which is driven by haste and a lot of backwards-researching on the decisions you and your team made five months ago.
-No wonder, even though you are pro-data quality, documentation of your research decision is a thing that you secretly and openly disgusts you.
+No wonder, even though you are very pro-data quality, documentation of your research decision is a thing that secretly and openly disgusts you.

-Luckily, there is WIDD, your **workflow-integrated data documentation**.
+Luckily, there is WIDD, or **workflow-integrated data documentation** by [GESIS CSS](https://github.com/gesiscss/).

-WIDD enables you to
+WIDD enables you to integrate the tedious data documentation into your research process and makes data documentation a handy by-product of your research project.

 ## Installation

-- Before you start: make sure you have jupyter extensions installed for you jupyter notebook:
+- Before you start: make sure you have jupyter notebook extensions installed on your machine:
   + `pip install jupyter_contrib_nbextensions`
   + `jupyter contrib nbextension install --user`